 The frets are removed using fret pullers.
 You can make your own pullers by grinding down the jaws of a pair of small pincers.
 The idea is to gently lift one end of the fret and then work along it, easing it out gently.

-I was very lucky and the fretboard did not suffer any serious chipping.
+I was very careful and the fretboard did not suffer any serious chipping.
 Here it is with all the frets removed.

 The next step is to ensure that the neck is completely straight.
 I adjusted the truss rod until it was.